 Tip #4: Create a study plan

-The secret lies in how you organize your test prep lessons and divide your time in order to cover all of the four skills above.
-For instance, you can prepare for the reading part for a certain number of days or weeks, then move on to practicing another section of the test.
+The secret lies in how you organize your test prep lessons and divide your time to cover all of the four skills above.
+For instance, you can prepare for the reading part for a certain number of days or weeks, and then move on to practicing another section of the test.
 Depending on the amount of time that you have, set a schedule and list the activities that you should complete each day.

 Tip #5: Take a course on strategies for teaching English proficiency test prep